Contents

 Sustainability Criteria

-All biomass, biofuel, bioliquid or biomass fuel that is used to generate the CO2 captured by the activity or as a feedstock for biochar production and any additional biomass, biofuel, bioliquid or biomass fuel consumed to produce energy for the activity must comply with one of the following sets of requirements, depending on the feedstock sourcing practices.
+All biomass, biofuel, bioliquid or biomass fuel that is used to generate the CO2 captured by the activity or as a feedstock for biochar production and any additional biomass, biofuel, bioliquid or biomass fuel consumed to produce energy for the activity must comply with one of the sets of requirements in Table 1.
+Applicable requirement sets depend on the feedstock characteristics and source.
+The documentation required must be submitted as part of each re-certification audit to ensure continued sustainability, the operator must either produce new evidence that the relevant sustainability criteria are met, or ensure the existing evidence submission is up-to-date.

 ID | Criteria | Documentation Required |